 Emerging at Orongorongo, we did just 35km today, and while we could have ridden the final 16km to Eastbourne, it was ruled out on account of wind (it was whipping up) and light (it was going down) and I was whisked back to real life.

 Flying home from that capital city, I gazed down upon a coast I was now smitten with and I promised to return, to ride the trail from end to end and back again because this intoxicating route simply left me wanting more.

-Reported by Elisabeth Easther for our AA Directions Autumn 2019 issue
+Reported by Elisabeth Easther for our AA Directions Winter 2019 issue

 The Remutaka Trail is part of Nga Haerenga Cycle Trail and one of New Zealand’s Great Rides.
 This 115km trail (grades 2-3) is full of beautiful sights and historic wonders.